The Most Successful Ethnic Group in the U.S. May Surprise You

 Dr. Jacqueline Nwando Olayiwola was born in Columbus, Ohio, to such Nigerian immigrant parents.
 Her mother is a retired engineer, now a professor at Walden University; her father is a retired professor, now a strategist at a consulting firm focused on governance in Africa.
 “Education was always a major priority for my parents because it was their ticket out of Nigeria,” Olayiwola says.
 Her parents used their network of academics to get Olayiwola thinking about a career in medicine from a young age — by 11, she was going to summits for minorities interested in health care.
 Olayiwola was constantly busy as a kid doing homework and sports and participating in National Honor Society and biomedical research programs, but it was the norm, she says; her Nigerian roots meant it was expected of her.

 Today, Olayiwola is a family physician, the chief clinical transformation officer of RubiconMD, a leading health tech company, associate clinical professor at University of California, San Francisco, instructor in family medicine at Columbia University, and an author.
-Her new book, Papaya Head, detailing her experience as a first-generation Nigerian-American, will be published later this year.
+Her new book, Papaya Head, detailing her experience as a first-generation Nigerian-American, was published in 2018.
 Olayiwola’s siblings are equally successful – her older brother, Okey Onyejekwe, is also a physician, her younger brother, Mekka Don, is a lawyer turned rapper, and her sister, Sylvia Ify Onyejekwe, Esq, is the managing partner of her own New Jersey law firm.

 But Olayiwola feels she needs to do more.
 She doesn’t want America’s gain to be Nigeria’s permanent loss.